eternagame/workspace-helpers/packages/nx-plugin/README.md

 npm install -D nx @eternagame/nx-plugin
 ```

-To set up your project using the structure we recommend, you can then run `npx nx generate @eternagame/nx-plugin:preset`.
+To set up your repository using the structure we recommend, you can then run `npx nx generate @eternagame/nx-plugin:preset`.
-Note however that this is liable to overwrite many of your core project files.
+Note however that this is liable to overwrite many of your core repository files.

 ## Nx Presets